Social Norms, Moral Judgments, and Irrational Parenting

 How can we change this crippling social norm and get back to common sense?
 That’s something I’ve discussed in the past (e.g. here) and will, more, in a future post.
 But now I’m interested in your thoughts and questions.
 If you are a parent, what social pressures have you experienced that led you to restrict your child in ways that you believed were objectively irrational and not good for your child?
 Or, if you resisted the social pressures, how did you do so?
 How might we, as a society, reduce our tendency to judge parents in moral terms and make common sense and real data more salient in our decisions about how to treat our children?

-This blog is, among other things, a forum for discussion.
+This blog post is, among other things, a forum for discussion.
 Please put your comments and questions here rather than send them to me by private email.
 I read all comments and try to respond to questions if I think I have something worth saying beyond what others have said in their responses.
 By putting your thoughts and questions here you will share them with other readers, not just me.
 I generally don’t respond to private emails that derive from blog posts.

 One thing you will have noticed, if you have been following this blog, is that people who comment here are consistently respectful and courteous to one another, even when they very much disagree.
 I appreciate that!